sofwan10/sofwan10/README.md

 ---
 ### :hammer_and_wrench: Professional Summary :

-Experienced and effective Business Developer bringing forth valuable industry experience and a passion for management.
+Experienced and effective Developer bringing forth valuable industry experience and a passion for management.
 Results-oriented with a proven track record of improving the market position of a company and maximizing opportunities for financial growth.
 Adept in analytical thinking, strategic planning, leadership, and building strong relationships with business partners.
 <br>
 <br>
 As a dedicated programmer, I am willing to challenge myself to achieve something I have never done before, and I endeavor to learn and develop my skills on a daily basis.